 Shortly into this process I visited with my friend, Raina, who happened to be reading The Mind-Gut Connection, another sign and a terrific book.
 Do all diseases begin in the gut?
 I’m beginning to understand this reality.
 Did I become sick because I wasn’t trusting my gut, because I had stopped paying attention to the gut reactions I was having to things in my life back then?
 I think this was part of the story.

 Now I know.
 I won’t linger in situations that are not life-affirming.
-I won’t allow myself to believe that someone else holds the answer to my well-being.
-Now I know the power of our very own thoughts and the array of choices we have, all the time.
+I won’t allow myself to believe that someone else holds the key to my well-being.
+Medical degree from Harvard or not, it’s clear to me just how much we intuitively can know about our own bodies and minds.
+I now know the power of my very own thoughts and the array of choices I have, all the time.
 I am humbled, quite frankly, by the reality of what us humans are and I will never sell myself short again.
 The bodies we have, our hearts, minds are infinitely magical, infinitely capable and we limit ourselves by lack of trust, lack of faith, lack of effort.
 It has been great to be able to eat toast again, to not have to ask the annoying gluten-free question at every restaurant, to not be the eater with the issue at the dinner table.
 It has been miraculous to learn, to have taught myself how to rewrite the sickness script.

 What’s the upside?
 It’s free; the downside: it’s hard work.
 The upside: my body is healing; the downside: it takes patience.
 The upside: I feel powerful knowing I can take charge of my own wellness, the downside: I have run out of them here, I can only think of about two.
 The upsides, I know, will be life-long and infinite.